Gogland: History

 Gogland has been inhabited by ethnic Finns since at least the 16th century, but it has changed hands several times.
 Throughout much of its history the island was part of the Kingdom of Sweden, which controlled Finland; however, after the Great Northern War (as part of which, the action of 22 July 1713 took place near the island), the Russian Empire, under Tsar Peter I, claimed the island.
 Peter then had the island's first lighthouse built in 1723.

 During the Russo-Swedish War (1788–1790) the Battle of Hogland, between the Russian and Swedish fleets, took place offshore, in July 1788.

 During the Crimean War, four vessels of the Royal Navy—Arrogant, Cossack, Magicienne, and Ruby—silenced the Russian batteries at a fort on the island, while the Anglo-French fleet went on to attack Sveaborg before returning home.

 Offshore there have been several notable shipwrecks.
 The crew of the three-mast clipper Amerika, which sank near the shore in October 1856, lie buried in an old Finnish cemetery.

 After the Finnish War (1808–1809), Gogland officially passed to the Russian Empire, although it was made part of the newly created Grand Duchy of Finland which declared independence from Russia in 1917.
 Most of the island's population lived in two fishing villages administered from Viipuri (Vyborg).

 Gogland is known as the location of one of the earliest radio contacts, which took place on 6 February 1900 under the supervision of Alexander Popov.
 (The time and details of this event vary slightly in different sources.)

-Tourism became an important source of income in the interbellum.
-There was also a small soft drink factory on the island.